trychlos/TheToolsProject/doc/0-Introduction.md

 ## Maintenability and versions concurrency

-Starting with v2, several versions of The Tools Project can be made available simultaneously.
+Starting with v2, several versions of TheToolsProject can be made available simultaneously.

 This has two main benefits: